Updating the SiD Detector concept: Electronics DAQ

 \section{Electronics \& DAQ}

-The Electronics and DAQ needs are strongly tied to the ILC environment, with short bunch trains (\SI{1}{\milli\second}) followed by a long quiet time (\SI{199}{\milli\second}), enabling front-end buffering and read-out during the quiet time and with power-pulsing the front-ends to reduce the overall power consumption.
+The Electronics and DAQ needs are strongly tied to the linear collider environment, with short bunch trains ( a few microseconds to \SI{1}{\milli\second}) followed by a long quiet time (~10 ms to \SI{199}{\milli\second}), enabling front-end buffering and read-out during the quiet time and with power-pulsing of the front-ends to reduce the overall power consumption.
 At the same time the physics event rate is a lot smaller than at e.g. the LHC and the main occupancy drivers are the beam backgrounds and the detector noise.